- A collaboration fic by Wax and Keitaro Hirochi, inspired by Sword Art Online.

 - Bifurcated Weapon: His Angel Bless can divide into two swords.

-- Crippling Overspecialization: He has a massive damage capability due to his offense and speed.
-He focuses so much on damage, however, that his only form of defense is blocking with his swords, which isn't very effective, and he'll often take more damage than other characters regardless.
+- Glass Cannon: His optimized DPS is incredibly high due to his weapon, Dual Wielding skill and speed.
+He focuses so much on damage, however, that his only form of defense is blocking, which isn't very effective, especially when the Angel Bless is in its combined form.

-- A God Am I: He named his character Jesus-kun for a reason.
+- A God Am I: Downplayed.
+He doesn't think of himself as God, but he named his character Jesus-kun for a reason: he thinks he's the next best thing.

-- Insufferable Genius: He's great at the game, and he knows it.
+- Insufferable Genius: He's great at the game, he knows it, and he won't let anyone else forget about it.

 - Man in White: Demonstrates his god complex and illustrates his game name perfectly.